The Glass Wall

-When The Glass Wall opened in the Heights, it was dubbed a "surfer bistro".
-The Glass Wall is the title of Jim Freeman’s surfing cult classic.
-It’s also slang for a gigantic, perfectly formed wave.
-But interestingly enough, the menu has only a couple of seafood items.
-The rest weighs heavily on the meat side, with seasonal variation.
+When The Glass Wall opened in the Heights, it was dubbed a surfer bistro.
+The Glass Wall is actually the title of a surfing cult classic by Jim Freeman and slang for a gigantic, perfectly formed wave.
+But interestingly enough, the menu has only a few seafood items.
+The rest weighs heavily on the meat side, with seasonal variations.
 The chicken fried steak inspires a letter home.
-It’s that good.
-The crust is light and crunchy.
-And the sour-cream gravy makes our mouth water.
-It's served with braised greens and tender purple-hulled beans instead of mashed potatoes, making for a rich and lusty symphony of flavors.
-His pork specials are usually right on target.
+The crust is light and crunchy, and the sour cream gravy makes our mouth water.
+The pork specials are always right on target.
 We love the tenderloin version cooked perfectly medium and served on a bed of creamy grits.
-Like many of his dishes, it comes with there’s a surprising note or two.
-In this case, a vinegary corn salad lightens the composition.
-Next time, we’re going to ask for an extra barbecue rib and coleslaw slider that arrived with the tenderloin pork.
+Like many of The Glass Wall's dishes, it comes with a surprising note or two.
 The bar menu is fun, too.
 The slider with deviled egg and bacon hit the spot as did a juicy burger and fries.

 When in doubt, go with the highlighted wine selections.
 Red or white, they're always terrific.